GuillemPM/BusinessCentralAppInsightsTemplates/README.md

 Each dashboard is simply a JSON file that describes which *widgets* the dashboard should contain.
 The JSON file contains placeholders for AppInsights instance, and in order to use the dashboards, you effectively have to do a search&replace in the JSON file such that it is *your* Azure subscription that is iused.

+You will find multiple dashboards, targeted at either **ISVs** or **VARs**, and focusing on different aspects such as the usage and performance of your exposed OData web services.

+When you find a dashboard that you would like to try, you can perform the following steps:
+ 1. Run the PrepareDashboard.ps1 file (specify the dashboard you want to use, as well as your AppInsights details)
+ 2. Open the Azure portal and go to the Dashboard section
+ 3. Click "Upload" and select the file that was produced in step 1 If you don't like the new dashboard, you can simply delete it again.

+# Clone the repo

+We know that the dashboards we have provided might not match your needs exactly, and if you want to customize them, we recommend that you clone this repo and make your adjustments there, before importing the dashboard in the Azure portal.

+As we improve our dashboards, you can merge the changes into your cloned repo and in this way stay up-to-date.